ArcaneWalt73/Scadriel-ML-Projects-/README.md

 1.Lichess Dataset:
   A lichess(free online chess platform) dataset.
-Aim was to see how much of a chess match's outcome is predetirmined by factors such as player ratings, the opening played etc. I attempted to apply 3 models: Decision Trees, Naive Bayes and KNN.
+Aim was to see how much of a chess match's outcome is predetirmined by factors such as player ratings, the opening played etc. I attempted to apply 3 models: Decision Trees, Naive Bayes and Logistic Regression.